spring2go/geekstore/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-### 二、How To Run The Application
+### 2. How To Run The Application

-Run App via Maven:
+Run app via maven:

 ```shell
 mvn spring-boot:run
 ```

-Or run it in Intellij, the main driver class is **GeekStoreApplication**.
-Will use embedded H2 Db by default.
+Or run it in Intellij IDE, the main driver class is **GeekStoreApplication**.
+It will use embedded H2 Db by default.

 Then you can play the Store Admin & Shop API via the `GraphQL Playground`：